chethanvasishta/essential-cs/README.md

         - If not, why?
 What's the maximum I can allocate on a Windows machine?
 What about Linux?
 3. If I have a machine with 1 GB RAM, can I allocate more than 1 GB in the process?
 4. If I allocate a 10 MB array on a typical windows machine, how is the array placed on the primary memory?
-    a.
-If it is contiguous, what happens when there's enough space in the RAM but no contiguous space for the 10 MB array?
+    - If it is contiguous, what happens when there's enough space in the RAM but no contiguous space for the 10 MB array?
-    b.
-If it is not contiguous, i.e. placed in chunks, how does the system figure out which chunk a memory access like arr[i] should fetch?
+    - If it is not contiguous, i.e. placed in chunks, how does the system figure out which chunk a memory access like arr[i] should fetch?
+    - Does the physical page have to be contiguous?
 5. If I allocate a pointer p with 4 bytes of allocation at location 0x100 of process P1, what's preventing another process P2 from accessing location 0x100 and read the values of P1?
+6. How does the operating system allocate stack space for a new thread?

 ### Intermediate